webpack/changelog-v5/README.md

 Important notes:

 By default, webpack assumes that the `node_modules` directory, which webpack is inside of, is **only** modified by a package manager.
 Hashing and timestamping is skipped for `node_modules`.
 Instead, only the package name and version is used for performance reasons.
 Symlinks (i. e. `npm/yarn link`) are fine.
-Do not edit files in `node_modules` directly unless you opt-out of this optimization with `cache.managedPaths: []`
+Do not edit files in `node_modules` directly unless you opt-out of this optimization with `snapshot.managedPaths: []`

 The cache will be stored into `node_modules/.cache/webpack` (when using node_modules) resp. `.pnp/.cache/webpack` (when using Yarn PnP, since alpha.21) by default.
 You probably never have to delete it manually.

 (since alpha.20)

 When using Yarn PnP webpack assumes that the yarn cache is immutable (which it usually is).
-You can opt-out of this optimization with `cache.immutablePaths: []`
+You can opt-out of this optimization with `snapshot.immutablePaths: []`

 (since alpha.21)